The Lower Zambezi REDD+ Project pioneered REDD+ in Zambia through the protection of 40,126 hectares of forest in the Lower Zambezi ecosystem.

 - Enhanced livelihoods through access to education, improved sanitation and infrastructure development

-- Habitat protection for lions, elephants and ground hornbills
+- Habitat protection for lions, elephants, sable and ground hornbills

 - Conservation of threatened key habitat in the Lower Zambezi ecosystem